renus/last-tweet/README.md

 ## installation

-1. Add this bundle to your project in composer.json:
+### 1. Add this bundle to your project in composer.json:

 <pre>
 {
     "require": {
-        "renus/lastTweet": "1.*",
+        "renus/last-tweet": "1.*",
     }
 }
 </pre>

-2. Install with composer
+### 2. OR Install with composer

 <pre>
-composer.phar require renus/lastTweet dev-master
+composer.phar require renus/last-tweet dev-master
 </pre>

-3. Register the bundle
+### 3. Register the bundle

 ```php